charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 [^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
 It's guaranteed to find the right answer, but it's dreadfully inefficient.
 To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
 Titan Breach is solvable on a laptop because it makes relatively few choices.
 It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

 [^4]: Shooting for Titan on turn 3 isn't an all-or-nothing deal.
 Zach's build is 85% to have Titan on the table by turn 4 on the play.
 Matthias' build, and the following tweaks, are over 90%.

+Admittedly, it's not quite fair to use this program to compare Matthias' build to Zach's.
+The program cares only about the reliabiliy of the combo.
+Zach's build is better at playing control, and its combo reliability is a bit lower as a result.
+Whether that's good or bad depends on the matchup.
+So let's instead make an apples-to-apples comparison.
+Let's start with Matthias' build, and see what tweaks might make it better.

+### What's Negotiable?

+Breach -- Maxed out.
+Dramatic Entrance.
+Titan, Pact -- Maxed out.
+Ulvenwald Hydra, Hour of Promise.
+Search, Guide -- Maxed out.
+Arbor Elf, Joraga Treespeaker, Utopia Sprawl.

+Bolt, Chandra -- Protected.
+Blank to the program but we keep them.

+Elder, Farseek -- do we have the right number, and should we be playing Explore instead?
+Oath -- Compare to Cantrip, Wraith
+Lands -- How about 24, 26?
+Sheltered Thicket probably not worth considering: it's never an untapped land off the top, and late game we're unlikely to cycle it -- we already have Valakut on the table, so Mountain is what we want.

+---

+---

+and assume it's safe to dedicate only 3 maindeck slots to interaction (the 2 remaining <A class="card">Lightning Bolt</a>s and the <a class="card">Chandra, Torch of Defiance</a>).
+In that case, is <a class="card">Oath of Nissa</a> the best we can do, and are there any other

 ### How Good is Oath?

-Admittedly, it's not quite fair to compare Matthias' build to Zach's on the basis of how often they drop a Titan on turn 3.
-The program cares about nothing but getting Titan on the table.
-As far as it's concerned <a class="card">Lightning Bolt</a> and <a class="card">Woodfall Primus</a> are blank cards.
-When we swap them out for <a class="card">Oath of Nissa</a>, which has the potential to help drop a turn-3 Titan, it's no surprise that our numbers get better.

-So let's make an apples-to-apples comparison.
-Supposing it's safe to drop the deck down to 3 interactive cards (the 2 remaining <A class="card">Lightning Bolt</a>s and the <a class="card">Chandra, Torch of Defiance</a>), is <a class="card">Oath of Nissa</a> the best we can do?

 As a control, we can try a cantrip instead: <a class="card">Dissenter's Deliverance</a>, assuming we always cycle it.
 Our numbers get a bit worse: instead of 30%, we play a turn-3 Titan in **27%** of games.
 On the draw, we're down from 50% to **`YYY`**.
 Oath can't find <a class="card">Through the Breach</a>, and sometimes it whiffs, but even so it's clear that digging 3 cards deep is better than blindly drawing the top card at the same cost.